 Now, click on the Dashboard on the top.
 Then click on “BUILD DASHBOARD“

-Now click on EDIT icon.
-Then click on ADD and select Switch widget.
+Now click on the EDIT icon.
+Then click on ADD and select the Switch widget.

 Then enter a name for the Switch widget and click on the Link Variable button on the right.

-Now, you have link a variable which you have already created, with the Switch widget.
+Now, you have to link a variable that you have already created, with the Switch widget.
 After selecting the variable, click on “LINK VARIABLE“.

 After that click on “DONE“.